VinceVi83/MultiRoom/README.md

 vlc http://IP_Server:19000 --loop and later for multi-users vlc http://IP_Server:PortStream --loop I need loop to avoid a drop of VLC client when VLC server go to next song...

-Input the command to ClientTestCli.py, it's just an simple communication by socket.
+Input the command to TestCli.py or in "debug" field for Interface, it's just an simple communication by socket.